iamareebjamal/get_results/README.md

 ######Requirements
 + Requires Python Environment set up, (duh). :unamused:
-+ Currently, script is made to run on Android, but will only require change of directories in `enlist.py` and `utils.py` for working in Windows, Linux, and OS X.
++ ~~Currently, script is made to run on Android, but will only require change of directories in `enlist.py` and `utils.py` for working in Windows, Linux, and OS X.~~
++ Works on Windows, Linux and Mac.
+Although script is tested briefly on Windows only.
-+ This branch will host the fixed Windows, Linux and Mac script while Android one will be found in `android` branch.
++ This branch hosts Windows, Linux and Mac script while Android one will be found in `android` branch.
 + Requires internet connection to download results.
 Option 2 and 3 *(Read [Instructions](#instructions) in `main.py`)* do not require internet if result has been downloaded previously.
 + Requires an Attendance Excel file to access student name, faculty number and enrolment number.

 ######To-Do
 - [x] Create android branch.
-- [ ] Fix master branch for Windows, Linux, Mac.
+- [x] Fix master branch for Windows, Linux, Mac.
-- [ ] Fix and generalize directories and test.
+- [x] Fix and generalize directories and test.

 ######Screenshots
 ![downloading results](https://raw.githubusercontent.com/iamareebjamal/get_results/master/pics/pic1.png)